hashicorp/nomad-autoscaler/demo/vagrant/README.md

 ```
 $ nomad run autoscaler.nomad
 ```
-Check the logs of the Autoscaler to see that it has started up correctly and loaded all the plugins.
+Check the logs of the Autoscaler to see that it has started up correctly.
 ```
 $ nomad logs -stderr <alloc-id>
 ```